Snp-Rj-Ind-code-error-420/record/readme.md

 	}
 ```
 ## take user input
-- take input function take input from user for the menue choice range(1-11) in case of invalid input throw throws error use resserection in function to again take input when the input case gets true it return the input to object which calls a function class_btcs.input_case().Here stoi(){refference documentation}function convert string into integer for comparison.
+- take input function take input from user for the menue choice range(1-11) in case of invalid input throw throws error use resserection in function to again take input when the input case gets true it return the input to object which calls a function `class_btcs.input_case()`.
+> Here `stoi(){refference documentation}`function convert string into integer for comparison.

 ```